 SCHEDULED DEBT PAYMENTS COULD ADVERSELY AFFECT OUR RESULTS OF OPERATION.
-The total principal amount of our outstanding indebtedness was \$402.3 million as of June 30, 1999, \$88 million of which is borrowings under our credit facility and \$314.3 million of which is non-recourse mortgage loans on 15 of our properties.
+The total principal amount of our combined outstanding indebtedness was \$422.4 million as of September 30, 1999, \$61.0 million of which is borrowings under our credit facility and \$293.3 million of which is non-recourse mortgage loans on 15 of our properties and \$68.1 million which is SL Green's portion of indebtedness on three joint venture properties.
 Cash flow could be insufficient to pay distributions at expected levels and meet the payments of principal and interest required under our current mortgage indebtedness and our credit facility.
 The credit facility matures on December 18, 2000, which date may be extended by an additional year, subject to the consent of the lenders.

 If we are unable to make payments under our credit facility, all amounts due and owing at such time shall accrue interest at a rate equal to 4% higher than the rate at which each such loan was made.
+Based on a 100 basis point move in the interest rates underlying our credit facility, SL Green's annual interest expense would increase \$0.6 million.
 If a property is mortgaged to secure payment of indebtedness and we are unable to meet mortgage payments, the mortgagee could foreclose on the property, resulting in loss of income and asset value.
 Foreclosure on mortgaged properties or an inability to make scheduled payments under the credit facility would likely have a negative impact on our financial condition and results of operations.

-We may not be able to refinance existing indebtedness, which in virtually all cases requires substantial principal payments at maturity.
-In June, 2000, \$52.75 million of debt on one of our buildings will have matured and in November 2000, \$44 million of debt on another of our buildings will have matured.
-At the present time we intend to refinance the debt associated with both properties on or prior to their respective maturity dates.
+We may not be able to refinance our existing indebtedness, which in virtually all cases requires substantial principal payments at maturity.
+In June 2000, \$52.75 million of debt on one of our buildings will have matured and in November 2000, \$44 million of debt on another of our buildings will have matured.
+At present time we intend to refinance the debt associated with both properties on or prior to their respective maturity dates.
 If any principal payments due at maturity cannot be refinanced, extended or paid with proceeds of other capital transactions, such as new equity capital, our cash flow will not be sufficient in all years to repay all maturing debt.
 At the time of refinancing, prevailing interest rates or other factors such as the possible reluctance of lenders to make commercial real estate loans, may result in higher interest rates.
 Increased interest expense on the refinanced debt would adversely affect cash flow and our ability to service debt and make distributions to shareholders.

 FINANCIAL COVENANTS COULD ADVERSELY AFFECT OUR ABILITY TO CONDUCT OUR BUSINESS.
 The mortgages on our properties contain negative covenants which limit our ability to further mortgage the property, to enter into new leases or materially modify existing leases, and to discontinue insurance coverage.
 In addition, our credit facility contains restrictions and requirements on our method of operations.
 The credit facility also has requirements that designate total debt to assets ratios, debt service coverage ratios and minimum ratios of unencumbered assets to unsecured debt are maintained.
-Restrictions on our ability to conduct business could adversely affect our results of operations and our ability to make distributions to shareholders.
+Restrictions in our ability to conduct our business could adversely affect our results of operations and our ability to make distributions to shareholders.